Pranayraj190050101/LEO/README.md

 ## Enterprise Context

-This project replicates the architecture of a RAG chatbot built at Manulife Financial for procurement support.
+This project replicates the architecture of a RAG chatbot built at RPR FInancial solutions Financial for procurement support.
 In the enterprise deployment:
 - Azure OpenAI GPT-4 Turbo was used instead of Groq
 - Azure AI Search was used instead of ChromaDB